In our own words

-The department is an equal opportunity employer and is committed to engaging and growing a diverse workforce across many specialties including urban planning, architecture, environmentalism, heritage practice, Aboriginal affairs, engineering, law, cartography, economics, finance, human resources, business, administration, IT, communications and design.
+The Department is an equal opportunity employer and is committed to engaging and growing a diverse and inclusive workforce across many specialties including urban planning, architecture, environmentalism, heritage practice, Aboriginal affairs, engineering, law, cartography, economics, finance, human resources, business, administration, IT, communications and design.

 Work environment and conditions

 The Department offers competitive employment conditions including a flexible working environment in line with changing business needs, healthy work/life balance options, and quality professional learning and development opportunities.

 Flexible work options can be negotiated where appropriate and achievable in accordance with business needs.
 These may include:

 - flexible working hours and attendance patterns to suit work and personal commitments

 - telework and work-from-home on occasion

 - option to purchase extra leave per year.

 More information about the Department’s employment conditions can be found in the Public Sector CSA Agreement.